Quickstart

 Example

-The following is the simplest way to generate a profile with default settings:
+The following is the simplest way to generate a mutation profile with default settings:

 vg = vargram(data='analysis/omicron_analysis_cli.tsv') # Provide data